• Supporting resources

 PDF - 424 Kb

-Skills for Care have acted swiftly to meet the ‘Train’ recommendation to streamline statutory and mandatory training requirements.
+Skills for Care has acted swiftly to meet the ‘Train’ recommendation to streamline statutory and mandatory training requirements.
 Skills for Care are working with CQC who will signpost to and share the new guidance, meanwhile the guidance is available to access now.